mstuttgart/awesome-time-travel/README.md

 ## Movies

-A collection of movies about time travel
+A collection of movies about time travel.

 * [Army of Darkness](https://en.wikipedia.org/wiki/Army_of_Darkness) - Medieval sequel to the evil dead staring Bruce Campbell (1992).
 * [Back to the Future](https://en.wikipedia.org/wiki/Back_to_the_Future_(franchise)) - 1985